asd988/badlang/readme.md

 LSP
 - [x] go to definition for tags
-- [ ] hover documentation for tags
+- [x] hover documentation for tags
 - [x] errors for jumps to undefined tags
 - [x] errors for variables that are never defined
+- [ ] interactions for tag definition as well